V10 engine: Motor racing

 In sports car racing, the first V10 engine was used by the Peugeot 905 in the two final races of the 1990 season.
 This was followed by the Judd GV10 engine being used by several teams during the 1991 season and the Toyota TS010 that debuted in the last race of the season.
 The Audi R15 TDI was a Le Mans Prototype (LMP) racing car that used a turbocharged diesel V10 engine and competed in various endurance races in 2009 and 2010.
-In 2010, the Audi R15 TDI set the current distance record for the 24 Hours of Le Mans race.
+The Audi R15 TDI set the current distance record for the 2010 24 Hours of Le Mans.

 Commercial vehicle use

 Until early 2021, Blue Bird Corporation offered its Vision school bus with two V10 engine options, both Ford Triton units.